robinwyss/WeatherIcons/README.md

 WeatherIcons
 =============
-Weather icons created in pure CSS
+Weather icons created onyl with HTML and CSS